kabanero-io/kabanero-pipelines/docs/Curation.md

 Follow the [configuring a Kabanero CR instance](https://kabanero.io/docs/ref/general/configuration/kabanero-cr-config.html) documentation to configure or deploy a Kabanero instance with the pipeline archive URL obtained in the previous step.
 You will also have to generate the digest of the pipelines archive contained at this URL and specify it in the Kabanero CR.
 Typically a command like sha256sum is used to obtain the digest.

-An example is shown below, where the pipelines pulished in the `https://github.com/kabanero-io/kabanero-pipelines/releases/download/0.6.0/default-kabanero-pipelines.tar.gz` archive are assocaited with each of the stacks that exist in the stack repository.
+An example is shown below, where the pipelines pulished in the `https://github.com/kabanero-io/kabanero-pipelines/releases/download/0.6.0/default-kabanero-pipelines.tar.gz` archive are associated with each of the stacks that exist in the stack repository.

 ```
 apiVersion: kabanero.io/v1alpha1